vast-data/vastdb_sdk/README.md

 Note: the transaction must be remain open while the returned [pyarrow.RecordBatchReader](https://arrow.apache.org/docs/python/generated/pyarrow.RecordBatchReader.html) generator is being used.

+## Use Cases

-## Filters and projections
+### Filters and Projections

-Our SDK supports predicate and projection pushdown:
+The SDK supports predicate and projection pushdown:

 ```python
     from ibis import _